$L^p$-boundedness of wave operators for bi-Schr\"odinger operators on the line: Acknowledgments

 \section{Acknowledgments}

 H. Mizutani is partially supported by JSPS KAKENHI Grant-in-Aid for Scientific Research (B) \#JP17H02854 and (C) \#JP21K03325.
 Z. Wan and X. Yao are partially supported by NSFC grants No.11771165 and 12171182.
 The authors would like to express their thanks to Professor Avy Soffer for his interests and insightful discussions about the topics of higher-order operators.
-We also thank SiSi Huang for very careful reading and helpful comments on the first version of the paper.
+We also thank Dr. SiSi Huang for very careful reading and helpful comments on the first version of the paper.
+We finally also thank the anonymous referee for insightful comments.